 The school is pleased to report strong performance by senior high students on the June 2024 Diploma Exams across all subject areas.
-Our students have consistently met or exceeded the Acceptable Standard in all subjects, with a 100% success rate in most areas, surpassing provincial benchmarks.
+Our student's blended marks have consistently met or exceeded the Acceptable Standard in all subjects, with a 100% success rate in most areas, surpassing provincial benchmarks.
 This impressive result underscores the dedication of both students and faculty to academic excellence.